tsathoqqua/limadocs/docs/source/mudlib/adversary.rst

 .. c:function:: int attackable()

-return 1 if we can be attacked.
+Return 1 if we can be attacked.

 .. c:function:: int query_ghost()